mkdirteamname/Aeravat/README.md

 # Mirage.AI

 Check out **Mirage.AI**, a groundbreaking solution combating the rising threat of deepfake manipulation in visual media!
-Developed during the Aeravat AI Hackathon at SPIT, organized by IEEE Bombay Section, Mirage.AI emerged as the First Runner Up!
+Developed during the Aeravat AI Hackathon at SPIT, organized by IEEE Bombay Section, Mirage.AI emerged as the 2nd Runner Up!

 🚀 Spearheaded by our team, **Mirage.AI** leverages cutting-edge AI technologies like TensorFlow, MTCNN, and VGG-16 to accurately identify manipulated content across images, audio, and videos.